 Engelbert wasn't the only senior citizen to appear at Eurovision 2012.
 Much of the contest's publicity surrounded the Russian entrants, Buranovskiye Babushki.
 They were a group of elderly women, who found time during their song, 'Party for Everybody' to do some baking in an oven on stage.
 Though never in any real danger of challenging Sweden for the top spot, the Russian grannies still ridiculously finished in second place.

 One of the smallest countries in the contest, San Marino, entered Valentina Monetta for the first three consecutive annual appearances.
 Her song was originally titled 'Facebook Uh Oh Oh (A Satirical Song)', but Eurovision rules forbade the references to a commercial enterprise, forcing the lyrics to be altered and the song renamed 'The Social Network Song (Oh Oh Uh Oh Oh)'.
 But whatever the song was called, it was too naff to impress either the voters or judges, and failed to qualify from the semi-finals.

 It was bad news for anyone who hated Jedward at last year's contest - they were back for a second go in 2012, with 'Waterline'.
-Unusually, the law of diminishing returns did not apply, and the two nitwits actually improved on last year's result by moving up from eighth to sixth place.
-In the last two years John and Edward had given Ireland their best results for ages, the country otherwise struggling to make it out of the semi-finals.
+Despite finishing sixth in their semi-final, when it came to the final, the law of diminishing returns came into play, and the two nitwits plummeted to 19th place.
+However, in the last two years Jedward had been one of the few acts in recent years to actually take Ireland into the final at all, the country otherwise struggling to make it out of the qualifying rounds.
 Could this mean Jedward remain in Eurovision for good?
 Sounds like a truly terrifying prospect!

 Eurovision Song Contest 2013